aneshlya/ispc/docs/ispc.rst

 9. Parameters match with widening and promotions from uniform to varying types. (combination of "6" and "7")
 10. Parameters match using arbitrary type conversion, including also changing variability from uniform to varying.

-* If function parameter type is reference and neither "2" nor "3" aren't suitable, function is not suitable
+* If the function parameter type is a reference and neither "2" nor "3" is suitable, the function is not suitable
-* If "10" isn't suitable, function is not suitable
+* If "10" is not suitable, the function is not suitable

 Re-establishing The Execution Mask